oras-project/oras/docs/proposals/error-handling-guideline.md

 - Do not use a formula-like or a programming expression in the error message. (e.g, `json: cannot unmarshal string into Go value of type map[string]map[string]string.`, or `Parameter 'xyz' must conform to the following pattern: '^[-\\w\\._\\(\\)]+$'`)
 - Do not use ambiguous expressions which mean nothing to users. (e.g, `Something unexpected happens`, or `Error: accepts 2 arg(s), received 0`)
 - Do not print irrelevant error message to make the output noisy.
-The more irrelevant output you produce, the longer it’s going to take the user to figure out what they did wrong.
+The more irrelevant output you produce, the longer it's going to take the user to figure out what they did wrong.

 ## How to write friendly error message